Main Library Slideshow

 For busses or vans over the parking garage height limit: please drop off your guests at the front entrance off Michigan Avenue.
 Then proceed to park your vehicle by turning right at the light onto Madison Ave. and parking along the cut-out on the street, vehicles can utilize 11th St. in the event of multiple busses or vans.

-For more information about Computers and Media, contact Manager Eisha Hearn or call 419.259.5200.
+For more information about Computers and Media at Main Library, contact Manager Eisha Hearn or call 419.259.5200.

-Located on the first floor, the Fact & Fiction Department will help you find your next great read!
+Located on the first floor, the Fact and Fiction Department will help you find your next great read!
 With a large collection of books, magazines, historical periodicals, and government documents.

-Email Fact.Fiction@toledolibrary.org to make an appointment.
-For more details, contact Manager Franco Vitella, or call 419.259.5311.
+For more information about Fact and Fiction at Main Library, contact Manager Franco Vitella, or call 419.259.5311.

-Located on the third floor, you’ll find resources and services offered through our Local History and Genealogy Department including digital collections and exhibits, obituaries, newspapers, other genealogy records, and digitization services.
+Located on the third floor, the Local History and Genealogy Department houses digital collections and exhibits, obituaries, newspapers, other genealogy records, and digitization services.

 Located on the second floor, our Saloff Children’s Library is the perfect place to bring young ones for fun, learning, and play!
 Enjoy features like the Rainbow Fish Tank, the Mystery Wall, and explore signature areas including: